Effective faithful tropicalizations and embeddings for abelian varieties: Proof of the unimodularity

-In this subsection, we construct a finite polyhedral decomposition of the Voronoi cell for a lattice in $\RR^n$ with suitable properties.
-In the proof of Theorem~\ref{thm:main:1}~(2), we will use a finite polyhedral decomposition of the Voronoi cell that will nicely behave with respect to a suitable lattice arising from the polarization; this decomposition will be given in Proposition~\ref{prop:gooddecomposition}.
+In this subsection, we construct a certain polyhedral tiling of the Voronoi cell for a lattice in $\RR^n$ with suitable properties (Proposition~\ref{prop:gooddecomposition}).
+This polyhedral tiling will behave well with respect to the lattice to prove Proposition~\ref{cor:voronoi:variant:2}.